statisticsnorway/kvakk-git-tools/README.md

 ## Status

-The `ssb-gitconfig.py` script works and is testet on the following platforms:
+The `ssb-gitconfig.py` script works and is tested on the following platforms:

 - Dapla
 - Production zone, Linux (including Jupyter)